Everything you need to know about 'Moulin Rouge! The Musical' in London

 The book of the stage musical is written by John Logan, with a score by a host of pop stars.
 Moulin Rouge!
 The Musical is based on the 2001 musical film of the same name written by Baz Luhrmann and Craig Pearce.
 An Australian screenwriter and director, notable works include Strictly Ballroom, The Great Gatsby and Romeo & Juliet.

-Who is in the cast of Moulin Rouge!
-The Musical?
+Who is in Moulin Rouge!
+The Musical in London?

 What theatre in London is Moulin Rouge!
 The Musical playing at?

 Moulin Rouge!
-The Musical will receive its West End premiere at the Piccadilly Theatre.
+The Musical is at the Piccadilly Theatre.
 Moulin Rouge will be the latest show at the Piccadilly, taking over from Pretty Woman: The Musical which opened in February 2020.
 Previous shows at the Piccadilly Theatre include West End transfers of Death of a Salesman and The Lehman Trilogy.

 What is the running time of Moulin Rouge!
 The Musical?